We may earn a small commission when you buy something through the links in this post. See our disclosure.

 eM Client provides a handy chart showcasing how it stacks up against the competition.
 Just remember that it is written to make it look like the best option, and so doesn’t point out the things that others can do that it can’t.

 Mailbird is definitely one of the better email clients available at the moment (in my opinion), and it manages to provide the clean interface of eM Client with a number of helpful add-ons designed to make you more efficient.
-The speed reader feature is a particularly interesting one, as are the range of available integrations with social media and cloud storage like Dropbox.
+The speed reader feature is a particularly interesting one, as is the range of available integrations with social media and cloud storage like Dropbox.

 A free version is available for personal use, but you won’t be able to get most of the advanced features that make it interesting, and you’re limited in the number of accounts you can add.
-You can read our full Mailbird review here or my direct feature comparison of Mailbird vs eM Client here.

-Postbox (Mac & Windows, $40)
+Postbox (Mac & Windows)

 Postbox is another excellent client, featuring a clean interface overtop of some great features for power users.
 Quick Post lets you instantly send content to a huge range of services, from Evernote to Google Drive to Instagram.
 If efficiency is your truest love, you can even track how long you’ve been spending on email from within the program.